micromouseonline/ares/src/behaviour/readme.md

-# Behaviour
+# Mouse

 This is where you get to determine what the Vehicle can do.
-By looking at sensor values and issuing commands, the Behaviour is everything that turns this robot into a maze solving micromouse, a line following robot, a sumo robot or whatever you desire.
+By looking at sensor values and issuing commands, the Mouse is everything that turns this robot into a maze solving micromouse, a line following robot, a sumo robot or whatever you desire.

 The main application provides the robot ith information about its environment through callbacks or direct manipulation.